flipzoom/ProcessWire-AIOM-All-In-One-Minify/README.md

 * Performance updates
 * Quick introduction in the backend
 * Performance tips in the backend
-* .htacces instructions for domain sharding in the backend
+* .htaccess instructions for domain sharding in the backend

 1.1.1